Before you take on a case at FRU you must pass a test to make sure you are ready to represent a client.

 Unfortunately, we do not have the resources to provide feedback on the test answers.
 All candidates will receive a simple pass / fail result.

-If you did not submit a test on the same weekend that you attended a training day or you do not resit the test on the next training day session, you have a third, and final, opportunity to submit a test on the third training day session.
-Remember you do need to take on a case with a year of attending the training day, so that your knowledge is up to date.
+If you did not submit a test when you first train, you may take the test which is made available after the following training course.
+Remember once you pass, you need to take on a case with a year of attending the training course, so that your knowledge is up to date.

-The test is intended to assess your ability to apply legislation to a factual scenario.
-You will need to read the legislation carefully and make sure you understand it; then use that understanding to answer the questions.
-You will need to explain your answer and justify it by reference to the legislation.
+The test is intended to assess your ability to apply what you have learned in the training and to apply legislation to a factual scenario.
+You will need to read the scenario and the legislation provided carefully and make sure you understand it; then use that understanding to answer the questions.

 The tests are an important part of the process to assess your ability to volunteer for FRU.
 They are intended to be challenging and do require some effort.
 They will test your ability to understand the law and explain yourself clearly working independently.

-Sample tests and answers are provided below, to give you an idea of the type of test we set and the sort of answers we expect.
+Sample tests and answers are provided for Social Security below, to give you an idea of the type of test we set and the sort of answers we expect.
 The answers are not perfect, but they give an indication of the type of answer that scores well.
+For employment, we will ask a series of 10 questions, followed by a 500 word factual question for you to answer.

 In order to pass the test you will need to: